gylshaurya/gylshaurya/README.md

 Currently focused on:

-- **Scidea** — A community for science, adn THE platform to share your ideas.
+- **Scidea** — A community for Science, and THE platform to share your ideas.
 A modern UI with upvotes, bookmarks, profiles, and dynamic tabs.
 - **FireRiskAI** — Predictive wildfire heatmap and hourly spread simulator for Uttarakhand using 10+ years of MODIS data and geospatial ML.
 - **Splitz** — Smart bill-splitting mobile app that extracts prices from receipts using OCR and divides them among friends instantly.